Maillol/aiohttp-pydantic/README.rst

 Inject Query String Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To declare a query parameters, you must declare your argument as simple argument:
+To declare a query parameters, you must declare your argument as a simple argument:

 .. code-block:: python3